Ryzertron/Calculator-Project/README.md

-# Caculator Project built with Flutter
+# Calculator Project built with Flutter

 This is a simple Calculator Project covering the complete design of a Standard Basic Calculator.
 This project is purely done from scratch except for the icons.
 This app is